-For more information about the 1st Line and 2nd Line parameters, see the Reference Guide for your MAX.
+For more information about the 1st Line and 2nd Line parameters, see the MAX Reference Guide.

 Configuring V.110 modems

 A V.110 card provides eight V.110 modems that each enable the MAX to communicate with an asynchronous device over synchronous digital lines.
 An async device such as an ISDN modem encapsulates its data in V.110.